 Mesquite’s Best TDLR-Approved Online Defensive Driving Providers

-Houston-based Cy-fair Driving School offers 6-hour, TDLR-approved defensive driving courses multiple times each week with at their Plano location.
-These courses are good for ticket dismissal and/or insurance discount.
+Houston-based Cy-fair Driving School offers 6-hour, TDLR-approved defensive driving courses multiple times each week at their Plano location.
+These courses are good for ticket dismissal and/or insurance discounts.
 Reservations required.

 1200 E Davis St Ste 103, Mesquite, TX 75149 or call 972-289-5400 You can also find them on Facebook

 In the bygone B.C. (before Covid) days, schools like Comedy Guys, Funny Bone, and My Improv were famous for their defensive driving classes that were more or less dinner and a show.
 Hopefully, they’ll be back soon.

 If You Have Received a Ticket in Mesquite

 Defensive driving courses can be used to improve driving skills and earn insurance discounts, but the benefit most people look for is ticket dismissal.

 The first step to taking defensive driving is receiving permission to do so.
 The Mesquite process for asking “pretty please” starts with filling out this form and returning it to the court within 12 days of the date of your citation.
 If they approve, you’ll have 90 days to get the rest of the items on their list done and, voilá, your ticket disappears.

 Whichever method you choose, be sure your request is made no more than 20 days from the date of your citation.